bSchnepp/freedomedit-2019/README.md

 will cross-compile to another architecture easilly, and incorporate a whole new build system and all.

-## Why not GtkSourceView?
-I'm trying to minimize external dependencies as much as possible.
-GTK on it's own is a *massive* library.
-I want FreedomEdit to be as simple to port to another platform as possible, and GTK is already hard.
-Ensuring some module not really part of GTK works too is putting lots and lots of work in when I just want something that works.

 ## Why GTK at all?
 I need to port GTK *anyway* to bring over Chromium/Iceweasel and whatnot.
 This is going to involve a lot of porting, maybe a compatibility